Sentry892/ProgrammingBible/Book/chapter 1/Overview.md

 ---

+## Part III — Under the Hood
+*How software actually works inside.*

+1. Programming Languages & Compilers — Turning logic into electricity.
+2. Abstract Syntax Trees (ASTs) — The secret skeleton of all code.
+3. Interpreters & Virtual Machines — Making languages run anywhere.
+4. Operating Systems — The bridge between hardware and thought.
+5. Clouds, Containers & Orchestration — Scaling beyond one machine.
+6. Design Patterns & Software Architecture — Building cathedrals from code.
+---

-## Part III — The Tools of Creation
+## Part IV — The Tools of Creation
 *Mastering the instruments of development.*

 1. Text Editors, IDEs, and the Flow State — The coder’s workspace.